Graduate Certificate in Building Surveying

 About the program

-The Graduate Certificate in Building Surveying at Bond University offers you the chance to increase your knowledge in the field of building surveying while studying with world-class academics and experienced practitioners in one of Australia’s most environmentally friendly buildings.
-The Building Surveying program has been designed in consultation with the Australian Institute of Building Surveyors (AIBS) to ensure that the material covered is in all respects appropriate for people engaged in this field.
-Through this consultation graduates are assured that their qualifications meet the requirements of the profession.
+The Graduate Certificate in Building Surveying at Bond University offers the student the chance to increase their knowledge in the field of Building Surveying while studying with world-class academics and experienced practitioners.
+The Building Surveying program has been designed in consultation with the Australian Institute of Building Surveyors (AIBS) to ensure that the material covered is, in all respects, appropriate for people engaged in this field.
+As a result of this consultation, graduates are assured that their qualifications meet the requirements of the profession.
 The program comprises four specialist subjects which provide the core knowledge for buildings surveyors.
-This qualification allows students to articulate into the Master of Building Surveying degree and the Graduate Diploma in Building Surveying.
+This qualification allows students to articulate into the Graduate Diploma in Building Surveying and the Master of Building Surveying degree.
 Show less

 |Duration||2 semesters (8 months)|